-Summer is stressful on lawns.
+Summer is stressful on grass.
 Stay a step ahead with double-duty fertilizers with insect control.
 These products feed, protect and strengthen lawns against heat and drought while killing pests.
 The result: relax and enjoy your beautiful lawn all summer.
 Look for a lawn fertilizer with no more than 20 percent nitrogen to minimize runoff and with insecticide to control ticks, fleas, ants, gnats, moths, yellow jackets, flies, grasshoppers, mole crickets and mealy bugs, among others.

 Do Double-Duty with Insect Control Fertilizers:

 1. Only fertilize grasses that go dormant in winter like Bermuda, St. Augustine, Zoysia and centipede.
 Do not fertilize fescue and Kentucky bluegrass during the summer in warmer climates.